ADGEfficiency/programming-resources/data-engineering/sql.md

 Bring ETL closer to the data

-database validations fail early modern sql db can handel complex functionality to work with text, dates and geolocational data triggers, stored procedures
+database validations fail early modern sql db can handle complex functionality to work with text, dates and geolocational data triggers, stored procedures

 ## ORMs